geerc/fs102Spring2017-template-geerc/README.md

 ##How Your GPS Effects Your Brain

 This repository contains the HTML source code and additional resources for a presentation by Christian Geer about GPS navigation.
 The presentation's source code uses the reveal.js framework to control the display of each slide.
-You can find the presentation [here](https://cdn.rawgit.com/geerc/fs102Spring2017-presentation1-geerc/66185f8a/quigleytownhall_presentation.html)
+You can find the presentation [here](https://cdn.rawgit.com/geerc/fs102Spring2017-presentation1-geerc/5a7a96e1/quigleytownhall_presentation.html) s
 You are welcome to use these slides as inspiration for your own presentation.

 ## Installation Instructions